npmitchell/tubular/docs/docs/source/index.rst

 ===================================

-Note: This site is under construction, with an estimated completion date of May 6, 2022.
-Certain steps of the workflow may still require dependencies, to be fixed ASAP.

 What is it?
 -----------
 TubULAR is a set of tools for working with 3D data of surfaces -- potentially complex and dynamic -- that can be described as tubes.